 The Commission is made up of eight members who bring a mix of expertise from policy, practice, research and direct lived experience.
 Each Commissioner has been appointed as an individual, not as a representative of a particular organisation or interest group.

-Douglas Hamilton is currently the Director of the RS Macdonald Charitable Trust, having previously been head of Save the Children in Scotland.
+Douglas Hamilton is currently training to be a Minister with the Church of Scotland.
+His previous roles include being Director of the RS Macdonald Charitable Trust, and head of Save the Children in Scotland.
 Between 2013 and 2016, Douglas was a member of the Commission on Social Mobility and Child Poverty, and has also served on the Scottish Ministerial Advisory Group on Child Poverty.

 Douglas is a former Chair of the Scottish Alliance for Children’s Rights, has been on the board of One Parent Families Scotland and helped lead the Coalition to End Child Poverty (ECP) in Scotland.
-He also currently chairs the management committee of the Lothian Equal Access Programme for Schools (LEAPS).
+He also previously chaired the management committee of the Lothian Equal Access Programme for Schools (LEAPS).

 A law graduate from Edinburgh University, Douglas’ career began at the Scottish Human Rights Centre and he subsequently took on policy and research roles with Children in Scotland, the Convention of Scottish Local Authorities (COSLA) and Barnardo’s.
 Away from work Douglas helps organise children’s and youth activities through his local church.